 Group visits are welcome at Benjamin Franklin House.
-There are a variety of ways for your group to uncover the historical, architectural and scientific importance of the Grade I listed building and its inhabitants.
-Please contact us on +44 (0) 20 839 2008 or firstname.lastname@example.org for more information or to discuss specific requirements.
+There are a variety of ways for your group to discover the historical and architectural importance of the Grade I listed building and its inhabitants.
+Please contact us on +44 (0) 207 839 2008 or firstname.lastname@example.org for more information or to discuss specific requirements.

 The Historical Experience (Wednesday to Sunday)